After listening to the “Fireside edition” of Go Time, I questioned myself, how would I answered the questions the hosts discussed.

-Some people thing pair-programming is a sort of a super-power.
+Some people think pair-programming is a sort of super-power.
 It’s, and it’s not.
 You can’t just put yourself in an environment, where someone is watching how you write the code while trying to hold a conversation about the code architecture.
 Pair-programming is a skill to master.
 But it pays off.

 Of course, the positive experience comes from your peers.
-In my case, they were people with a huge baggage of knowledge and practice of working, talking, debating with each other.
+In my case, they were people with huge baggage of knowledge and practice of working, talking, debating with each other.
 Like, out of nowhere, you get the understanding of what types of questions you must ask; when it is important to spend more time on thinking and when you can make a small hack.

 4. Your advice to you junior-developer self?

 Don’t overthink and afraid of starting anything.
 Trying something by making a raw, dirty, barely-working prototype will give you way more knowledge than thinking about how to do that.